Gardening Class Opportunities in the Portland Metro Area

 Are you interested in raising mason bees?
 How to grow plants from seed?
 When to plant potatoes/tomatoes/basil/garlic?

-Because our area is filled with folks who have strong horticultural backgrounds or are experienced staff from local nurseries, you can be sure to receive garden information that is science-based.
+Portland gardeners are incredibly fortunate to have many nurseries and organizations that offer classes and workshops on subject matter ranging from beginning gardening to specialized topics.
+Because our area is filled with folks who have strong horticultural backgrounds or are experienced staff from local nurseries, you can be sure you will receive science-based garden information.
 And best of all, most of them are free or very low-cost.

 The following nursery websites list the classes that they make available to the public.
 Many require advance registration, so be sure to call or email them if a class interests you.

-7 Dees http://www.dennis7dees.com/events with several branches throughout the Portland area, are known for their professional landscaping services, and so many of their classes focus on horticultural topics.
+7 Dees With several branches throughout the Portland area, 7 Dees is known for their professional landscaping services, and so many of their classes focus on horticultural topics.
 Their website also offers a very useful garden blog.

-Metro http://www.oregonmetro.gov/tools-living/yard-and-garden , the tri-county conservation agency, has a website alive with in depth articles on everything garden related for this area.
+Metro, the tri-county conservation agency, has a website alive with in-depth articles on everything garden related for this area.
 They frequently hold their classes at Garden Fever and at local libraries throughout the city.

-Growing Gardens https://www.growing-gardens.org/mission-and-vision/ whose mission is to promote home scale organic food growing, offers many classes on a sliding scale fee, and is one of the most robust non-profit gardening organizations in the metro area.
+Growing Gardens whose mission is to promote home scale organic food growing, offers many classes on a sliding scale fee, and is one of the most robust nonprofit gardening organizations in the metro area.